jprzimba/decayservers/README.md

 NEVER ever enter your real acc# and/or password when not connecting to the CIP servers.
 Then you are logged in.

-# Developers
-Tryller.

-# Contributors
+# Contributors & Developers
-frcento
+Elf, slawkens, Talaturen, KaczooH, Lithium, Kiper, Kornholijo, Tryller, frcento